Payroll 101: Getting Started

 Getting Started: Your Social Security Number (SSN)

-When you show up at work the first day, bring your social security card, you will need your social security number.
+When you show up at work or orientation the first day, bring your social security card.
 Your SSN is a nine-digit number, arranged in the following way: 000-00-0000.

 - What's so important about a social security number?

 - When you get an SSN, an account is set up for you with the Social Security Administration (SSA).
 Every payday, wages are reported to your account.
 When you retire, or if you become disabled, your social security benefits will be based on your total earnings.
 The Internal Revenue Service (IRS) and your employer also use your SSN as your personal ID number when they do paperwork on your wages and taxes.

 - How do I get an SSN?

 - Fill out Form SS-5, the Application for a Social Security Card.
 Call 1-800-SSA-1213 or visit a local SSA office if you have questions.
 Submit the completed form to the SSA.

 - If my name changed recently, do I need a new social security card?